 Picture a pristine coast line, swaying palm trees, organic farms, delicious locally sourced food and friendly faces.
 San Francisco, known nationally as San Pancho (SP), is the Mexican getaway you have been yearning for.
 Away from the international spotlight of neighbouring town Sayulita and the very popular, Puerto Vallarta, the sleepy town of SP provides all the modern day resources you need as an exploring nomad; all the while not losing its traditional Mexican roots.

-Having lived in San Pancho as a freelance photographer for almost 3 months, this is the ahimsaexperiences of the 5 reasons why San Pancho should be your next travel destination.
+Having lived in San Pancho as a freelance photographer for almost 3 months, I want to share with you the 5 reasons why San Pancho should be your next travel destination.

 Although the town is evolving into a travellers hot spot on the West coast, I am continuously reminded of the traditional Mexican life.
 San Pancho will leave you feeling a natural coexistence between animals (especially dogs!) and humans, unpaved street ways lit by multi-coloured homes, road stalls cooking up authentic Mexican meals and plenty of friendly local faces.
 These everyday aspects of the Mexican suggest that , in its own coastal way, San Pancho is yet to be bitten by the tourism bug.
 So experience it while you can!